TpRedNinja/Route-Tracker/Stuff to add.md

 - [ ] 3. exporting current progress to TSV/CSV for sharing
     - *3.1 through 3.3 below are all prerequisites for 3 (exporting).*
-    - [ ] 3.2 search history dropdown *(remember recent searches)*
-        - *how it maybe would work whatever is doable is fine*
-            - meant for searching for a entry
-            - basically ig we type something click enter then it gets added to search history
-            - or something like that, although the searching is instant so idk how that would work
     - [ ] 3.3 remove specific types or entries in general (e.g., upgrades, story, chests)
         - *how it will work*
             - basically theirs a button or in the drop down